GIS4DEV/GIS4DEV.github.io/_posts/2021-10-07-a-compendia.md

 ---
 layout: lesson
-title: Reproducible Research Compendia and CyberGIS
+title: Reproducible Research Compendia
-purpose: "develop and debate a vision for a CyberGIS community practicing open science with reproducible research compendia"
+purpose: "lean how to enhance reproducibility with a research compendium"
 format: lecture
 ---